mikependon/RepoDB.NET/pages/features/tracing.md

 }
 ```

 > You have to implement all the interface methods and manually handle each of them.
-You can leave it empty if you like.
+You can leave it empty if you would like.

 #### Using a Trace in a Connection